2HUmuch5auce/Engineering-Portfolio/README.md

 *NOTE: To view links in the PDFs, the files must be downloaded.
 An updated website portfolio is under construction to resolve this issue.
 Sorry for the inconvenience!*

-### About Me

-I have always been the curious type and have always been the kinetic learning type.
-My understanding of things comes visually and physically so I often like to draw things out and construct tangible models.
-Naturally, projects have always been the best learning medium for me to absorb, apply, and express what I have learned.
-I work the best when there is a clear goal and feasible timeline, and I enjoy working on teams that share a similar work ethic but offer different perspectives.
-At my essence, I am a hard worker and a critical thinker.

-In my down time, I enjoy electric longboarding around the Bay Area, playing soccer on the Berkeley campus fields, and creating small 3D solutions with my Ender 3 v2.
-I also enjoy digital photography and like to shoot still life and street with my Nikon D3300 DSLR.
-If you are curious, check out my newly created photography handle on Instagram: @zhumuchsauce.